Skip to Content

 Reporting on sensitive subjects

-- In keeping with widely-held standards designed to reduce harm, reporters should never detail the methods of suicide or self-harm, unless an editor agrees there is a compelling public interest.
+• In keeping with widely-held standards designed to reduce harm, we do not detail the methods of suicide or self-harm unless there is very clear public interest.

 Conflicts of interest